tejuscs/ADBD-Labs/adb-provisioning-databases/adb-provisioning-databases.md

     ![This image shows the result of performing the above step.](./images/picture100-29-mac.jpeg " ")

--  Click **Create Autonomous Database** to start provisioning the instance.
+-  Click **Create Autonomous AI Database** to start provisioning the instance.

-- Your autonomous database instance should be up and running in a few minutes.
+- Your Autonomous AI Database instance should be up and running in a few minutes.